 Every life insurance company must also apply to operate in each state.
 When the state gives permission to do business within their borders they grant what is known as a certificate of authority.
 The certificate authority allows an insurance company to sell products to the state’s consumers, but individual products must still be cleared with state regulatory bodies.

-Every state has an insurance bureau which provides oversight and regulation on the life insurance industry, amongst other insurance industries.
+Every state has an insurance bureau that provides oversight and regulation on the life insurance industry, amongst other insurance industries.

 The agencies that attempt to standardize life insurance laws across states are the National Conference of Insurance Legislators (NCOIL), the National Associate of Insurance Commissioners (NAIC), and especially the Interstate Compact (IIPRC).
 These agencies are responsible for working with legislatures and creating laws across jurisdictions that are beneficial to consumers and allow for a healthy business operating environment for life insurance companies.

-Variable life insurance and variable annuities are considered investments products by law.
-Because these variable polices are investment products, they fall under the jurisdiction of the Securities and Exchange Commission.
+Variable life insurance and variable annuities are considered investment products by law.
+Because these variable policies are investment products, they fall under the jurisdiction of the Securities and Exchange Commission.
 These laws are in conjunction with regulations from state life insurance legislators.

 Guarantee Associations Protect Policy Owners and Beneficiaries

 Remember that every state has a consumer affairs department, as well as a bureau of insurance.
-The attorney general’s office of your home state will also look into and advice on any instances of gross malpractice by the life insurance industry or an agent.
+If you need to file a complaint against your insurance company, they would be the ones to contact.
+The attorney general’s office of your home state will also look into and advise on any instances of gross malpractice by the life insurance industry or an agent.
 Please do not hesitate to contact your state’s resources if needed for protection or questions.
-Life Ant also advices our clients to take every precaution when it comes to securing their finances.
+Life Ant also advises our clients to take every precaution when it comes to securing their finances.